sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

 2. In the **Workflow Status** page, click the **Status** button (in the first row), and open the logic canvas for it.

-3. Create a logic flow as shown in the following (always use the top outputs for flow functions with more than one output):
+3. Create a logic flow as shown in the following image.

+    >Always use the top outputs for flow functions with more than one output.

     ![Logic flow](status-flow.png)